1. Home

 Track the overall time spent on a project using Total Project Hours and compare it to actual hours tracked to stay on budget.

-Enabling Timesheet Approval ensures that all new timesheet users added to the project will require timesheet approvals by default.
+• Require timesheet approval by default — All new timesheet users added to the project will require timesheet approval by default.

 Setting Timesheet Categories